Six Things to Look for When Selecting an Augmented Analytics Solution

 Having hundreds of irrelevant alerts isn’t of value either.
 So, looking for a solution that can provide the “right amount” of data is crucial: it needs to strike the balance between delivering enough data so that you don’t miss potentially important anomalous behavior but avoiding bombarding you with alerts that are irrelevant to your mission.

 Yes and no. In the end, your augmented analytics solution must work based on how you and your team need it to work.
-What’s right for one organization isn’t necessarily right for another.
+Predictive threat intelligence is a key aspect to consider, as what’s right for one organization isn’t necessarily right for another.
 The solutions and platforms on the market today are constantly evolving (as they should, given the nature of technology and the ever-changing threat environment) in the hopes of creating a “perfect” solution, but “perfect” means different things for everyone.
 While the list above is by no means exhaustive, it can serve as a launchpad for your research into how different risk and threat analysis solutions can help your organization monitor, manage, and mitigate threats.

 Read more of the good stuff.